HavikIV/PrivateChat/README.md

-This project is to create a messeger app that will connect to a privately owned/operated server(s) that either the user or someone that they know has set up the server.
-Current;y the plan is to only handle text messages, but I plan on to add handling of sending pictures as I learn more about socket programming.
-I will also create a sister software for the server that will handle routing the messages to the right users.
+This project is to create a client/server applications in order to send text messages between clients.
+The client is an Android app that will connect to the Windows server application that either the client user or someone that they know has set up the server on their machine.
+Currently the client/server applications can only handle text messages, but I plan on to add the ability of sending/receiving images as I learn more about socket programming and Android development.
+In the future I also plan on creating server applications that can be run in other operating systems (more specific, Ubuntu and Windows 10 IoT).

 # Server Application: